 Exhibits and Attachments Filed with Motions.

 A registered CM/ECF user must file the documents referenced as exhibits or attachments (including affidavits, see paragraph (c) above) in electronic form, unless the Court permits the documents to be filed in non-electronic form.
-To avoid having unnecessary documentation in the record, a party filing exhibits or attachments in support of a motion should file only excerpts of the referenced documents which relate directly to the matter under consideration by the Court; excerpted material must be clearly and prominently identified.
+A party who had lengthy exhibits or attachments in support of a motion should file only excerpts of the referenced documents which relate directly to the matter under consideration by the Court; excerpted material must be clearly and prominently identified.
 A party who files an excerpt of a document as an exhibit or attachment under this Rule does so without prejudice to their right to file additional excerpts or the complete document.
 Responding parties may file additional excerpts or the complete document that they believe are germane.
 This Rule applies to proofs of claims as well as other pleadings and documents.
 See Vt.
-LBR 5001-3(b) (regarding redaction of personal data identifiers).
+LBR 5001-3(b) (regarding redaction of personally identifiable information).

 Motion to Convert a Chapter 7 Case to Chapter 13.

-A debtor seeking to convert his or her chapter 7 case to a chapter 13 case must do so by motion.
+A debtor seeking to convert their chapter 7 case to a chapter 13 case must do so by motion.
 The debtor must state in the motion that they are eligible for chapter 13 relief and they are filing the motion to convert in good faith.
 The debtor must serve notice of this motion on all creditors and parties in interest.
 See Vt.
-LBR 9013-4(b)(9).
+LBR 9013-4(b)(9); see also Vt.
+LB Appendix II.

 Stipulated Motions.